ag-sc/CT-Corpus/Data/Readme.md

 "annotator[1-4]" corresponds to each annotator and "curated" to the curated files.

-**AnnotationGuidelines.pdf**
+**3. AnnotationGuidelines.pdf**

-`Annotation guidelines for the entity and schematic annotation of clinical trial abstracts.`
+Annotation guidelines for the entity and schematic annotation of clinical trial abstracts.